District Sales Manager - NC/SC

 Physical Demand/Work Environment

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential function of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- While on customer sales calls, the employee may be required to stand anywhere from 20 minutes to 6 hours a day.
+While on a customer sales call the employee may be required to stand anywhere from 20 minutes to 6 hours a day.
 (60% of sales reps overall work time spent on distributor and/or end user sales calls.)

-- Environment while performing demonstrations/testing in an end-user/customers’ shop or warehouse: generally no climate control available (climate may vary based on geography of the customer and time of year for example in southern region can be 80-90 degrees Fahrenheit), concrete floors, dusty, machinery indicative of industry (automotive, woodworking, marine, aerospace, etc.) present.
+Environment while performing demonstrations/testing in an end-user/customers’ shop or warehouse: generally no climate control available (climate may vary based on geography of the customer and time of year for example in southern region can be 80-90 degrees Fahrenheit), concrete floors, dusty, machinery indicative of industry (automotive, woodworking, marine, aerospace, etc.) present.

-- Approximately 10% of the sales rep’s overall work time is spent performing administrative tasks (paperwork, preparing sales presentations, gather materials, problem solving, etc.) in a home office environment.
+Approximately 10% of the sales rep’s overall work time is spent performing administrative tasks (paperwork, preparing sales presentations, gather materials, problem solving, etc.) in a home office environment.